Reckless Driving Defense

 Learn more about reckless driving for failing to give proper signals here.

-Often times, in accident cases, I am able to challenge the evidence that the court considers because the officer was not an eyewitness to the accident.
+Often times, police officers will write tickets for reckless driving at the scene of accidents.
+However, in accident cases, we can challenge the evidence that the court considers because, more often than not, the officer did not witness the accident.
 Case law does not permit a judge to infer guilt just because an accident occurred.
-If the judge considers that the evidence is enough to find the defendant guilty of the reckless driving charge, there may still be opportunity for us to argue for your conviction to be lowered to a lower level offense.
-There may be mitigating factors in your case such as a good driving record, defective equipment, or a legitimate emergency.
+Even if the judge decides that the evidence is sufficient to find the defendant guilty, it is still possible to get a lower sentence based on mitigating factors such as a good driving record, defective equipment, or a legitimate emergency.

 “Notwithstanding the foregoing provisions of this article, upon the trial of any person charged with reckless driving where the degree of culpability is slight, the court in its discretion may find the accused not guilty of reckless driving but guilty of improper driving.
 However, an attorney for the Commonwealth may reduce a charge of reckless driving to improper driving at any time prior to the court’s decision and shall notify the court of such change.
 Improper driving shall be punishable as a traffic infraction punishable by a fine of not more than $500.” – Virginia Code § 46.2-869